dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 There are some easy things to check:

 - This is well-defined: elements in $K$ are polynomials in \( \theta \) but they all differ by a multiple of the minimal polynomial of \( \theta \),
-- This is an inject homomorphism and thus an embedding, and
+- This is an injective homomorphism and thus an embedding, and
 - For distinct $i$ you get distinct embeddings: just look at the image $\iota_i(\theta)$, these are distinct numbers in $\CC$.

 :::